duereg/hugo-site/content/blog/20190202-project-planning-notes.md

 - Include more people in code reviews even if they're not actively picking up development tasks -- this shares out knowledge of the changes and gets another set of eyes that can ask good questions
 - Break team silos, share knowledge
 - Do Team PR's for big PR's
+  - Ideally break work into small pieces though
 - Do team share of projects for tech projects, share knowledge
 - Team Collab!

 ## Metrics/Monitoring/Data
 - Implement monitoring and error visibility to make it easier to debug problems down the road.
-- Data driven approach whenever we can to illustrate impact. 🤔 Maybe this can be something we start collection at the beginning and continue through out the project.
+- Data driven approach whenever we can to illustrate impact.
+This can be something we start collection at the beginning and continue through out the project.
-- Data Driven the whole time
-    - highlighting impact
 - implement monitoring & debugging for every milestone, every deliverable

 ## Testing & Tech Debt